-Some popular equipment (like the Meeting Owl) are compatible with Zoom video conferencing, but are not compatible with Zoom Room license (currently).
+Some popular equipment are compatible with Zoom video conferencing, but are not compatible with Zoom Room license.
 Zoom regularly adds their Zoom Rooms compatibility designation to new or updated equipment which meet Zoom's established requirements.

 Zoom Rooms are meant for conference rooms, huddle spaces, and classrooms, and do not typically have an available headphone jack for private listening.
 Consider holding conferences which contain private matters in a separate Zoom meeting (on a laptop or a smart-phone) rather than using the Zoom Room equipment.